 10. Take a Break

 Okay, I know.
 I just told you to dance the night away, and I truly did mean it.
-But also remember that you are on vacation and do need some down time to regroup.
-There are so many activities and shore excursions to choose from, it will have your head spinning.
-Be sure to set aside some “me” time and don’t schedule activities/events/excursions for every minute of every day.
-Leave some time to lounge poolside, read on your balcony, or to wander the streets of one of your cruise destinations.
+But it is important to remember that you are on vacation and it is important to set aside some down time to regroup.
+There are so many activities and shore excursions to choose from when cruising that your head will be spinning.
+The most valuable cruise tip I ever received was to set aside some “me” time and and not to schedule activities/events/excursions for every minute of every day.
+Leave free time to lounge poolside, read on your balcony, or to wander the streets of one of your cruise destinations.

-I truly hope that you found these cruise tips useful and that they help you to have an enjoyable cruise.
+I hope that you found these cruise tips useful and that they helped you to prepare for your solo cruise.
+Now get packing!

 BON VOYAGE 🙂